 When I say there are public holidays for everything in Spain, I definitely mean it!

 I can tell you a crazy story of my time in León.
 “Botellones” were very popular in León, which are basically pre-drinks with a large number of people that would usually happen outside.
 The police would not care too much so sometimes the whole city would be packed with students drinking in certain areas.
 And now, have you ever heard of San Genarín?!

-So what I am trying to say is that every autonomous region, and even every city has their own public holidays and even festivals.
+So what I am trying to say is that every autonomous region and even every city has its own public holidays and even festivals.
 And there are so many, especially during the summer.
 You will learn about so many different festivals and bizarre celebrations once you start living in Spain.

 9. There are more vegetarian options in Spain than you think